RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #223, #224, #225

+SOOO CLOSE!!!
+Finally got the snapshot system working properly for multiple test files, and went to go create a multi-test file runner and it worked manually and then when I went to commit my precommit hooks broke because of a lack of being in a git repository.
+Sooo something weird is happening with pathing or something.
+But I'm sooo close... grrr.
+I'm gonna take a break before paid work.
+Gotta play me some **Monster Hunter World** to relax a bit... well relax as much as **Monster Hunter World** allows lol.
+SOOO CLOSE!!!
+So angry... :\

 ## #220, #221, #222

 WOOT!!!
 I found a pattern that works well and I'm satisfied.
 Ultimately it is